Discover the Patterns That Reveal the Trend with the Fractals Indicator for MT4

-This article is going to explore a relatively new way of recognising price patterns and discuss an indicator that instantly flags up the patterns on a chart for you.
-These patterns are fractal patterns, and the Forex fractal indicator is the tool that identifies them.
+Traders are always aiming to integrate new techniques into their market analysis in order to get an edge.
+This article is going to explore a relatively new way of recognising price patterns, discussing an indicator that instantly flags up the patterns on a chart for you.
+These patterns are known as fractal patterns, and the Forex fractal indicator is the tool that identifies them.

 A fractal pattern is a repeating pattern in which the same configuration occurs throughout the structure, on a variety of different scales.